novafacing/advent_of_angr/README.md

 ![A pine tree, decorated for the holidays with yellow, pink, blue, and red lights.
 It has a cartoon face superimposed on it with angry red eyes and a smirking mouth.](res/logo.svg)

+## Update

+Yeah I got way too busy to do this...sorry :) finals season and all that.
+I'll probably do it in the new year though, I got a lot of the days done just not polished...

+Stay tuned!

+## Overview

 Advent of angr is my attempt at making [angr](https://github.com/angr/angr.git) a little more accessible.
 The idea is essentially this (shamelessly quoted from my own discord message):